animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="connect-to-gemfire"></a>An Easy Way to Connect to GemFire

 For many applications, a basic connection to a GemFire data grid using default values is sufficient.
-Spring Data for GemFire's `<datasource>` tag provides a simple way to access data.
+Spring Data for VMware GemFire's `<datasource>` tag provides a simple way to access data.
 The data source creates a `ClientCache` and connection `Pool`.
 In addition, it queries the cluster servers for all existing root Regions and creates an empty client